-In this super-charged political environment, members of the Senate Democratic caucus met on January 15, 1920, to elect a new floor leader.
+In this supercharged political environment, members of the Senate Democratic caucus met on January 15, 1920, to elect a new floor leader.
 Preliminary headcounts indicated that the two candidates—Hitchcock of Nebraska and Oscar Underwood of Alabama—each had 19 supporters.
 To break this deadlock, Underwood’s allies sought a ruling that would allow Treasury Secretary Carter Glass to vote.
-The governor of Virginia had recently appointed Glass to fill Martin’s seat but Glass was not immediately free to leave the cabinet.
+The governor of Virginia had recently appointed Glass to fill Martin’s seat, but Glass was not immediately free to leave the cabinet.
 Sensing that such an arrangement would taint his claim to the leadership, Underwood agreed to postpone the election for several months.

-This situation further aggravated the treaty fight and deepened ill feelings among the Democrats.
+This situation further aggravated the treaty fight and deepened ill feeling among the Democrats.
 Lacking the status of elected floor leader, neither Hitchcock nor Underwood was in a position to unite the party to forge a compromise.

 This stalemate produced a second defeat for the treaty in March 1920.
 By the time the Democratic caucus assembled in April to choose its leader, Hitchcock had tired of the battle.
 He withdrew in favor of Underwood, who won by acclamation.
-Secretary of State Robert Lansing knew both men well and offered an assessment that may have explained Underwood’s victory.
-“Hitchcock will obey orders.
+Secretary of State Robert Lansing knew both men well and offered an assessment that may have explained Underwood’s victory: “Hitchcock will obey orders.
 Underwood prefers to give them.
 One is a lieutenant, the other a commander.”